A City on Edge: Rising Theft and Domestic Violence Cast Shadow Over Ottawa in 2025

 This is hard to compete with.
 However, visual teaching doesn’t improve or maintain our literacy skills.
 It’s a way around the problem.
 We end up relying on information being told to us.
 It’s why workplaces favour using information videos instead of training manuals.

 This makes us passive learners.
 We take things in without thinking about it.
 This lowers our ability to think critically and can fill our brain with things we don’t need.
-Over time, this results in a loss in ability to think for ourselves.
+Over time, this results in a loss of in ability thinking for ourselves.

 No, but as you can see, literacy is weakened by convenience.
 If we rely on easier options for information, we aren’t using our literacy skills.
+Not using them means we are losing them.
 However, keeping our skills is a choice.
 We don’t have to lose them.
 Instead, we can take control and promote literacy for ourselves and for others.

 Hannah Staniforth is a second-year Professional Writing student at Algonquin College in Ottawa, Ontario.
 She combines her previous experiences in Social Sciences with her writing to explore social themes with her readers.
 Hannah’s recent works emphasize the importance of positive thinking, gentle self-development, and reclaiming your personal time in a demanding world.